 - a.
 Hours of operation, after-hours protocol, time zone management. - b.
-Team structure includes the number of call center agents (reimbursement counselors, patient care coordinators, case managers, etc.) and the number of call center supervisors and/or managers in each service location.
+Team structure includes the number of call center agents (reimbursement counselors, patient care coordinators, case managers, etc.) and the number of call center supervisors and/or managers in each service location. - c.

-- c.
 The percentage of staff that works from home vs. working out of an office.
-Please describe this structure and, if applicable, how youthe applicant determines who works from home. - d.
-Explain yourThe applicant's HIPAA compliance management process. - e.
-The applicant'sIndicate your years of experience with clinical trial patients, rare diseases, and the types of programs geared towards rare disease patients, including overall program size and disease areas. - f.
+Please describe this structure and, if applicable, how you determine who works from home. - d.
+Explain your HIPAA compliance management process. - e.
+Indicate your years of experience with clinical trial patients, rare diseases, and the types of programs geared towards rare disease patients, including overall program size and disease areas. - f.
 Process and turnaround times for verifying insurance benefits. - g.
-A description of the applicant'sPlease describe all quality measures (efficiency and effectiveness) utilized for program operations. - A description of the applicant's Please describe your reimbursement/stipend payment process for patients that are approved for funding. - i.
-A description of Describe current in-house design functionality or partnerships with other third-party vendors to administer aspects of proposed your services. - j.
-List the number of programs for which the applicantyou provides travel, lodging, and transportation. - k.
-The applicant's What is your process for uninsured patient screening, and how the applicant do you supports patients who qualify for insurance but have not yet applied. - I. A description of Describe the non-English language capabilities of patient-facing staff by language and role. - m.
-A description of Describe technology tools utilized and any innovations in development to improve access solutions, retention in clinical trials, and how they are delivered. - A description of the applicant'sDescribe your technology or processes that will eliminate duplicative costs with other CIRMfunded programs.
+Please describe all quality measures (efficiency and effectiveness) utilized for program operations.

+- h.
+Please describe your reimbursement/stipend payment process for patients that are approved for funding. - i.
+Describe current in-house design functionality or partnerships with other third-party vendors to administer aspects of your services. - j.
+List the number of programs for which you provide travel, lodging, and transportation. - k.
+What is your process for uninsured patient screening, and how do you support patients who qualify for insurance but have not yet applied. - I. Describe the non-English language capabilities of patient-facing staff by language and role. - m.
+Describe technology tools utilized and any innovations in development to improve access solutions, recruitment, retention offerings, and how they are delivered.